Image courtesy: Padmaja Krishnan

 We have been saving textile scraps at the studio since the very beginning.
-A few years ago I started creating fabric with them.
+A few years ago, I started creating fabric with them.
 The clothes I made with this worked very well.
-So, after that, and because the fabric is quite heavy, I thought it could be used for upholstery purposes.
+Because the fabric is quite heavy, I thought it could be used for upholstery purposes.

-PR: What has the process of converting them to upholstery been like?
+PR: What has the process of converting these pieces to upholstery been like?

-PK : We took a year to test things out.
-Given the particularities of the fabric we took time to figure out how to make it manufacturing friendly.
+Padmaja: We took a year to test things out.
+Given the particularities of the fabric, we took time to figure out how to make it manufacturing friendly.
 I am glad we finally found a way to do this while maintaining Phantom Hands and Padmaja's individual brand aesthetic.

-PK : We didn’t have to alter our process, but we did fine tune it.
-Making the fabric is a time consuming, laborious process.
+Padmaja: We didn’t have to alter our process, but we did finetune it.
+Making the fabric is a time consuming, labourious process.
 Since we are working with unpredictable shapes and dimensions of cloth, each yard of the fabric needs to be designed individually each time.
-It then has to go through various stages of hand and machine stitching, fusing, ironing.
-Producing each metre of the fabric can thus take up to 8 days.
+It has to then go through various stages of hand- and machine-stitching, fusing, ironing.
+Producing each metre of the fabric can thus take up to eight days.

 PR: ‘PADMAJA’s aesthetic relies considerably on its objective of combining traditional skills with sustainability.
 It regularly features on lists of green fashion initiatives in India.
 Now, we both know that sustainability isn’t an easy subject to talk about.
-There is tremendous judgment associated with the tag and attaching it to yourself is a load to bear.
-So I am eager to know how you cut through that heaviness and describe your aim as wanting to ‘combine sustainability and social responsibility with humour and delight’....
+I am eager to know how you cut through that heaviness and describe your aim as wanting to ‘combine sustainability and social responsibility with humour and delight’...

-PK: (Pauses) For me, humour is a mark of prosperity.
-I think to look at economic parameters alone when talking about social development can be very restrictive.
-Humour and delight is, in my opinion, a very distinct parameter of growth and empowerment.
-I think joy is a marker of human dignity and see it as a sign of growth far more fundamental, long lasting and significant, than financial prosperity alone.
+Padmaja (Pauses) For me, humour is a mark of prosperity.
+To look at economic parameters alone when talking about social development can be very restrictive.
+Humour and delight are, in my opinion, quite distinct parameters of growth and empowerment.
+I think joy is a marker of human dignity and I see it as a sign of growth far more fundamental, long lasting and significant, than financial prosperity alone.

-PR: What would you say you have learnt from your time running a creative enterprise focused on social responsibility?
+PR: What have you learnt from your time running a creative enterprise focused on social responsibility?

-PK : That the social responsibility aspect of my business is my own pursuit, I can’t expect every customer to find it interesting or be on board with it.
-At the end of the day a buyer wants to buy a good product and what I make needs to deliver.
+Padmaja: That the social responsibility aspect of my business is my own pursuit, I can’t expect every customer to find it interesting or be on board with it.
+At the end of the day, a buyer wants to buy a good product and what I make needs to deliver.
 The rest of the story, about how I do what I do, comes later.

 The challenge is also to make the connection between sustainability and valuation apparent.
-As a designer I understand being sustainable means ensuring that the things I make will last for years.
-That they can be hand washed at home and not lose colour.
+As a designer, I understand being sustainable means ensuring that the things I make will last for years.
+That they can be hand-washed at home and not lose colour.
 To ensure this quality I have to build a team whose skills and expertise I trust completely.
-And if I do trust their abilities a hundred percent then I need to be able to compensate them adequately.
+And if I do trust their abilities a 100 percent then I need to be able to compensate them adequately.
 That is what guarantees that the whole process is sustainable.